-No person may take pine (American) marten, black-footed ferret, swift fox, fisher or black bear.
+No person may take pine (American) marten, black-footed ferret, swift fox, fisher, or wolves.
 If any of these protected species are accidentally caught the animal must be released alive.
 If the animal is found dead, it must be left undisturbed in the snare or trap and a GFP representative contacted within 12 hours.